adrianbj/ProcessMigrator/README.md

 * Repeater and Page will be coming soon, but obviously File and Image would be beyond the scope of this modules, given that is uses JSON to migrate the content

+##What currently doesn't work
+In addition to the things mentioned as exclusions in the what currently works, the following also don't work yet
+* Template editRoles, addRoles, and createRoles are not yet migrated

 ##Roadmap

 * Full support for page fields - currently only the page field itself is migrated, but not the selectable pages fields and templates.